xapian/xapian-docsprint/howtos/synonyms.rst

 so ``~truck`` might expand to ``truck SYNONYM lorry SYNONYM van``.
 A group of terms is handled in much the same way.

+If a term to be synonym expanded will be stemmed by the :xapian-class:`QueryParser`, then synonyms will be checked for the unstemmed form first, and then for the stemmed form, so you can provide different synonyms for particular unstemmed forms if you want to.

+.. todo:: Discuss interactions with stemming (ie, should the input and/or output values in the synonym table be stemmed).

 If ``FLAG_AUTO_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the :xapian-class:` QueryParser` will automatically expand any term which has synonyms, unless the term is in a phrase